polca/premise/README.md

 We have just released the first major version of *premise*.

-Compared to 0.4.5, here are the some of the most notable changes:
+Compared to 0.4.5, here are some of the most notable changes:

 * there's now a [detailed documentation](https://premise.readthedocs.io/en/latest/) for *premise*.
 * *premise* works with ecoinvent 3.8, cut-off.